$200 per team.

-Every player must produce a DMV ID on be added on an Official MYFL Roster.
-A Copy of their original birth certificate is also acceptable.
-All players must be under the age of 14.
+Every player must produce a DMV ID to be added on an Official MYFL Roster.
+If there is no DMI available, a copy of original birth certificate with most recent report card, and a recent picture is also acceptable.
+All players must be under the age of 15.
 Using the July 31st date as a cutoff.

 A coin toss will determine which team gets the ball first.
 That team will begin possession if the ball on the 40-yard line with their choice of hash.
 A whistle will begin each game.

-Games are played with an eighteen (20) minute running clock.
+Games are played with an eighteen-minute running clock.
 After the initial 18 minutes, the last 2 minutes are played as regulation football game with clock stoppages per regulation VAHS football rules.
-During the last two minutes, all completions must be advanced past the line of scrimmage, otherwise the clock will stop.
-Sacks (4 second) in the last two minutes stop the clock as well.
+(Two 20-minute half) During the last two minutes, all completions must be advanced past the line of scrimmage, otherwise the clock will stop.
+Sacks (pass not attempted within 4 seconds) in the last two minutes stop the clock as well.

 The official will declare when the clock is under 2 minutes.